Skip to Main Content

 The Reed Family Years

-In 1958, after working at Broomcraft since 1939, Johnny A. Reed became the supervisor of Broomcraft.
-Johnny was known to push his workers to produce faster while at the same time maintain the high standard in quality he expected.
-Reeds have worked for Broomcraft throughout its history.
-Johnny’s sons, Robert and Lonnie Reed, both also worked in Broomcraft, in the 1970s under their father.
+In 1958, after working at Broom Craft since 1939, Johnny A. Reed became the supervisor of Broom Craft.
+Johnny was known for high expectations in quantity and quality.
+The Reeds have worked for Broom Craft throughout its history.
+In the 70’s, Johnny’s sons, Robert and Lonnie Reed, also worked in Broom Craft.
 When Johnny retired in 1979, his wife Emma K. Reed became the supervisor.

-For many years Broomcraft was unusual in the Berea's Student Labor system, operating on a piecework pay system that paid students per broom made.
-This was ended in the 1980s.
+For many years Broom Craft was unusual in the Berea's Student Labor system, operating on a piecework pay system.
+This ended in the 80s.

-In 1997, the Broomcraft Building, now the Berea College Farm Store, closed and the Broomcraft operation moved into the Bruce Building while a section of the Mueller Woodcraft Building was remodeled.
-In 1999 it moved into that space.
-Emma Reed was Supervisor of Broomcraft until 1999 when her son Lonnie Reed succeeded her.
+In 1997, the Broom Craft Building, now the Berea College Farm Store, closed and the Broom Craft operation moved temporarily to the Bruce Building while the Mueller Woodcraft Building was remodeled.
+In 1999 it moved into it’s current location in the Muller Student Craft building.
+Emma Reed was Supervisor of Broom Craft until 1999 when her son Lonnie Reed succeeded her.

-In 2010 Chris Robbins became the supervisor of Broomcraft.
+In 2010 Chris Robbins became the supervisor of Broom Craft.
 Robbins is from Rockcastle County, Kentucky and learned broom making at the age of 14.
-In 2015, Robbins supervises nine students who produce over 7,000 brooms a year.

 • 1920 - 1929: Joel R. Arnold